plattysoft/MSX/raftoid/README.md

 The actual version with all its files is in the `disk` directory, which is the one to be deplyed.

+## PowerUp ideas:

+It would be nice to have RAFT as letters for the bonus

+Right now the sprite is the full letter+ bubble, but rolling letters can be 8x8 sprites instead and then we can use 2 colors for them (BG + Letter)

+Only one powerup falling at a time, random value based on brick?

+Most likely

+* M: Magnet: gives 10 magnets, paddle turns same color as powerup (blue)
+* F: Fireball: ball does not bounce except on undestructible bricks, lasts for 5 bounces on paddle) ball turns red (red)
+* L: Life up

+Ideas

+* P: Bonus points
+* W: Warp level
+* S: safe line under paddle
+* T: Tripple balls

+R:
+A: Anchor (Magnet)
+F: Fireball
+T:

 init: Load Sprites, Tiles and font

 100 - Game Loop